Carroll Plantation, Maine

 Carroll Plantation is a plantation in Penobscot County, Maine, United States.
-The plantation was named for Daniel Carroll, a signer of the United States Constitution.
+The plantation was named for Daniel Carroll, a signatory of the United States Constitution.
 It is located along Maine State Route 6 (Main Road) near its intersection with State Route 170.
 The population was 138 at the 2020 census.
 It is part of the Bangor Metropolitan Statistical Area.

 Geography

 According to the United States Census Bureau, the plantation has a total area of 114.3 km2, of which 113.8 km2 is land and 0.5 km2, or 0.39%, is water.